-GCSE/IGCSE Ordinary-Level Mathematics
+General Certificate of Secondary Education (GCSE) Ordinary-Level Mathematics

-Course Grade Eligibility

-MATH 151

-May be eligible for

-A or AS-level MATH 1XX

-Further B or higher advanced credit.

-Mathematics See section

-'Advanced

-Placement'

-MATH 152

-May be eligible for

-A-level MATH 151

-Mathematics B or higher advanced credit.

-Mathematics See section

-'Advanced

-Placement'

-MATH 151, with

-the following

-caution:

-Students

-proceeding to

-higher level

-O-level courses (MATH

-Mathematics + 1 104 or MATH 151)

-additional O-level E or higher should be aware

-math course that radical and

-matri course rational functions

-are not covered in

-O-level

-mathematics, but

-are required for

-the higher level

-courses courses

-O-level E or higher MATH 100

-Mathematics Loringilei WIATTI TOO
+COURSE GRADE ELIGIBILITY A OR AS-LEVEL FURTHER MATHEMATICS 6 or higher MATH 151 May be eligible for MATH 1XX (3) Advanced transfer credit.
+See section 'Advanced Placement' A-LEVEL MATHEMATICS 6 or higher MATH 152 May be eligible for MATH 151 (3) Advanced transfer credit.
+See section 'Advanced Placement' O-LEVEL MATHEMATICS + 1 ADDITIONAL O-LEVEL MATHEMATICS COURSE 4 or higher MATH 151, with the following caution: Students proceeding to higher level courses (e.g., MATH 104, MATH 151) should be aware that radical and rational functions are not covered in O-level mathematics, but are required for the higher level courses.
+O-LEVEL MATHEMATICS 4 or higher MATH 100